This year, Father’s Day falls on June 21st, which means you have only a little bit of time to find dad a gift he will love. :: cue panic::

-- E*TRADE offers trading platforms and tools for any investment style
+- E*TRADE: Offers trading platforms and tools for any investment style.

 3. A Paid Session with a Financial Advisor

-A financial advisor can be of use to anyone at any point of their financial journey.
+A financial advisor can be of use to anyone at any point in their financial journey.
 They can open new paths and add a fresh perspective to any finance-related question your dad might have.

 If your dad is planning something that affects the financial health of the family, like setting up a business or going on an expensive trip to Europe, the advisor can offer some great insight on how to make it happen.

 Just know that there are ongoing costs with financial advisors, so you might be stuck paying for multiple sessions (if they’re fee-based) or other hidden costs.

 SmartAdvisor is a free service that will match you with vetted advisors.
 You'll fill out a survey and SmartAdvisor will send your information to an advisor (up to three) that best matches your needs.